-- 8.3.8 To be approved by ROAR, batteries must be available through hobby distributors and hobby dealers nationwide at a competitive retail price. - 8.3.9 Batteries must be readily identifiable as to their origin.
-In the case of a secondary, or distributor label being available and applied by the original manufacturer at the factory, a Statement of Origin/ Manufacture must be provided to ROAR from the original manufacturer via the reseller for any individualized cell.
-This label must state the country of manufacture and have the voltage and capacity rating in milliAmp-hours (mAh) printed on it.
-All individualized cells must be presented to ROAR for approval. - 8.3.10 Any indication that the original manufacturer-applied label has been changed or tampered with will make the battery illegal.
-If the cells have an identifying mark on the negative end, the mark must be visible after the battery has been soldered together. - 8.3.11 If protested, it is up to the driver to prove the legality of his batteries.
+- 8.3.1.7 To be approved by ROAR, batteries must be available through hobby distributors and hobby dealers nationwide at a competitive retail price. - 8.3.1.8 Batteries must be readily identifiable as to their origin.
+A statement of origin/manufacturer must be provided to ROAR from the source of origin via the reseller, distributor or matcher.
+The source of origin may be a broker or distributor using product from a battery manufacturer.
+The manufacturer is the original maker of the battery.
+A secondary or distributor label may be applied to the battery, and must have the source of origin, country of manufacture, the voltage and capacity of MAH printed on it.
+The secondary or distributor label must be applied by the source of origin or the original manufacturer listed on the statement of origin/manufacturer.
+All batteries must be submitted to ROAR for approval regardless if the original manufacturers identified label or a secondary or distributor label is used. - 8.3.1.9 Any indication that the original manufacturer-applied label has been changed or tampered with will make the battery illegal.
+If the cells have an identifying mark on the negative end, the mark must be visible after the battery has been soldered together. - 8.3.1.10 If protested, it is up to the driver to prove the legality of his batteries.
 It is recommended that when cells are assembled into a pack that the cells be arranged so all pertinent information on the cells is clearly visible.
-If cells are glued together, a glue should be used that can be cut without damaging the cell's shrink-wrap. - 8.3.12 Batteries may not be charged or changed during a standard length race.
-Batteries may be changed during an Endurance race. - 8.3.13 Unless a lower number is specified in the class requirements, a maximum of six cells is permitted in any vehicle motor power pack used in ROAR-sanctioned competition. - 8.3.14 Drivers are responsible for the proper disposal of batteries that are no longer useable.
+If cells are glued together, a glue should be used that can be cut without damaging the cell's shrink-wrap. - 8.3.1.11 Batteries may not be charged or changed during a standard length race.
+Batteries may be changed during an Endurance race. - 8.3.1.12 Unless a lower number is specified in the class requirements, a maximum of six Nimmh Nicad and 2 Lithium type cells is permitted in any vehicle motor power pack used in ROAR-sanctioned competition. - 8.3.1.13 Drivers are responsible for the proper disposal of batteries that are no longer useable.
 No batteries should be discarded in ordinary trash containers, and may not be abandoned at race sites.
 It is recommended that tracks promote safety and non-pollution by providing an approved disposal container for unusable batteries.